History of Sam Altman in Timeline

 On March 20, 2025, Sam Altman hosted a fundraiser in San Francisco for Senator Mark Warner, a Democrat up for re-election in 2026 in Virginia.

-April 2025: Stepped down as chairman of Oklo
+April 2025: Stepped Down as Chairman of Oklo

-July 4, 2025: Statement on Political Ideology
+July 4, 2025: Sharing of Political Ideology on X

 September 2025: Interview with Tucker Carlson